mmanylov-zz/django_blog_w_elasticsearch_containerized/README.md

 Set the minimum and maximum heap size to 4000 MB.
 `ES_JAVA_OPTS="-Xms4000m -Xmx4000m" ./bin/elasticsearch`

+NOTE: when I set limits to 100m the elasticsearch ate almost 350mb of RAM on local machine.

 ### Create Elasticsearch Index and Import Database Data